 Generate New Create a random number that is a valid PIN.
-This becomes interface of the wireless client.
+This

-PIN: the router's PIN.
-You can then copy this PIN to the user
+PIN: becomes the router's PIN.
+You can then copy this PIN to the user interface of the wireless client

 Add Wireless This Wizard helps you add wireless devices to the wireless network.
 Station: